Zdtar/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that switches current user
+script that prints the effective username